-The Channel Museum tells the stories, yarns and legends of the D'Entrecasteaux Channel area of Southern Tasmania.
-Just 20 kilometres south of Hobart, the Channel Museum is a must see on your travels “around Southern Tasmania's region and has excellent visitor ratings on Trip Advisor and Google.
+The Channel Museum tells the stories, yarns and legends of the history and heritage of D'Entrecasteaux Channel area of Southern Tasmania.
+Just 20 kilometres south of Hobart, the Channel Museum is an award winning must see stop on your travels around Southern Tasmania's region and has excellent visitor ratings on Trip Advisor and Google.

 The Channel Museum caters for locals, individual tourists and tour groups, cruise ship groups, school groups and special interest groups.
 There are ample on-site parking spaces and easy access for elderly and disabled visitors.

 The centre comprises a modern, purpose-built museum and library that explores all aspects of the history and heritage of the D’Entrecasteaux Channel area.
 There is also an outstanding collection of cameras and photographic equipment.